dgraph-io/dgraph/wiki/content/query-language/index.md

 This query would again retrieve the shortest path but using some different parameters for the edge weights which are specified using facets (weight and liking).
 Also, we'd not like to have any person whose name contains `alice` in the path which is specified by the filter.

-## Recruse Query
+## Recurse Query

 `Recurse` queries let you traverse a set of predicates (with filter, facets, etc.) until we reach all leaf nodes or we reach the maximum depth which is specified by the `depth` parameter.

 To get 10 movies from a genre that has more than 30000 films and then get two actors for those movies we'd do something as follows:
 ```
 curl localhost:8080/query -XPOST -d $'{
 	recurse(func: gt(count(~genre), 30000), first: 1){